kushiviren25/MLCreditCard/README.md

 # MLCreditCard
-ML Credit Card Fraud Detection aims on marking down fraudulent transactions using prominent ML models and handles class imbalance issues.
-It provides visualization of the fraudulent transactions vs non fraud transactions and uses FastAPI to integrate with external systems .
+ML Credit Card Fraud Detection aims on marking down fraudulent transactions using prominent ML models like Logistic Regression, Random Forest Classifier and XGBoost models  using Scikit-learn and XGBoost libraries .
+It is able to handle class imbalance issues using SMOTE sampling techniques and a Recall of 80% was obtained using XGBoost.
+The visualization of the fraudulent vs non- fraudulent transcations is done uisng Matplotlib.